 To predict who applies, we use demographic trend projections.
-A similar approach was used in the McFadden, Reid, Talvitie, Johnson, and Associates (1979) BART study; the authors write, in Chapter IV.3,
+A similar approach was used in the McFadden et al. (1979) BART study; the authors write, in Chapter IV.3,

 "It is in the nature of auxiliary forecasting that one does not have available complete structural or causal models; hence, forecasting must use data analysis and trend projection techniques, combined with available external forecasts."